EatonWu/Sansio-MobileTouch-Repair-Service/README.md

-# MobileTouch Tools
+# MobileTouch Repair Service

-This project provides tools for working with MobileTouch application and fixing common issues.
+This project provides tools for working with Sansio's MobileTouch application and fixing common issues (database corruptions)

 ## Overview